Terms and Conditions

 2.3.
 The Client must promptly, following receipt of a written request from the Consultant to do so, provide written feedback to the Consultant concerning the Consultant's proposals, plans, designs and/or preparatory materials relating to the Deliverables and made available to the Client with that written request.

 2.4.
 The Consultant shall use reasonable endeavours to ensure that the Deliverables are delivered to the Client in accordance with the timetable set out in the Quote.
+The Consultant shall promptly notify the Client of any delays.

 2.5.
 The Consultant will exercise reasonable skill, care and diligence in the performance of the services in accordance with the standards of the Consultant's profession.